cpn-io/cpn-js/cpn-ide-docs/docs/properties_panel.md

 ## Arc (connection) properties
 ![Screenshot](img/arc-properties.png)

-To bring up the Properties panel for a particular arc, click on the arc in the Editor View.
+To bring up the Properties Panel for a particular arc, click on the arc in the Editor View.

 To edit a property, click on the cell to enter text edit mode.